-But perhaps the biggest pro of brining the turkey is doing away with that dry bird that so many are used to.
-The salt in the brine changes the muscle tissue of the turkey so that it can absorb more water and therefore more flavor.
-Proponents of brining a turkey cite the dry breast problem as one of the main reasons to consider this newer technique for cooking your Thanksgiving bird.
+But perhaps the biggest pro of brining the turkey is doing away with the dryness that so many are used to.
+The salt in the brine doesn't just season: It actually changes the texture of the muscle tissue of the turkey, allowing it to absorb more water and therefore more flavor.

 Cons of Brining a Turkey

 Of course, brining does have its cons, not the least of which is that it's a big pain.
-After all, the idea of brining involves soaking the entire turkey -- which can already be hard to fit in the fridge -- in a large container of solution, and to avoid illness, the turkey still has to be kept cold.
+After all, the idea of brining involves soaking the entire turkey – which can already be hard to fit in the fridge – in a large container of solution.
+And to avoid food borne illness, the turkey still has to be kept cold.

-That's not enough to deter some, but the added salt content is an additional con.
+While that's not enough to deter some, the added salt content is an additional concern.
 Brining adds even more salt to the meal, particularly if you opt for dry brining, which is becoming more and more popular to overcome the space problem outlined above.
-Thanksgiving is not famously a healthy meal, but cramming even more sodium into the main meal can be a deterrent.
+Holiday meals aren't known for their healthfulness (though if you're trying to lighten things up, our vegan, gluten-free sweet potato casserole is a delicious place to start!)
+That said, cramming even more sodium into an already heavy meal could be a deterrent.

 To Brine or Not to Brine?

-Why?
-Well, when you brine a turkey, you're adding more moisture to the bird, but the moisture is water.
-In other words, the heritage turkey you went out of your way to get on your Thanksgiving table won't be tasting like turkey, but like... salted water.
+When you brine a turkey, you're adding more moisture to the bird, but the moisture is water.
+Some say, the heritage turkey (see our guide, 5 Reasons to Choose a Heritage Turkey) you went out of your way to get on your Thanksgiving table won't be tasting like turkey, but rather like saltwater.
+Perhaps.

-Another option, though it deviates from the authentic Thanksgiving turkey served whole at the table, is to separate the turkey into breast and legs, for perfect cooking on both parts -- a moist breast and legs that are cooked through and tender.
+Another option, though it deviates from the traditional holiday turkey centerpiece, is to separate the turkey into breast and legs.
+This will allow you to achieve a perfect cuisson on both: a moist breast and legs that are cooked through and tender.